Keep Your Baby SAFE, Comfy & DRY!

 Food & Water Cups: Attach to inside of kennel door so that they are accessible from outside of the kennel with out opening door.

-Nuts & Bolts: Replace all missing hardware to insure that the kennel will be secure and will meet airline requirements.
-Also use to replace missing plastic peg type attachments.
+Solid Metal Nuts & Bolts: Replace any missing hardware to insure that the kennel will be secure and will meet airline requirements.
+Also use to replace all plastic peg type attachments as they are no longer accepted by airlines.

-White, Hand-Releasable Cable Ties: Close kennel, then thead through holes and loop around metal bars, on all four corners of the kennel door to insure the door stays closed and secure during flight.
+White – Hand-Releasable Cable Ties: Close kennel, then thread through holes and loop around metal bars, on all four corners of the kennel door to insure the door stays closed and secure during flight.
 Bring these with you if you are unsure how to install.

-Live Animal Stickers: These stickers are a USDA -IATA requirement.
-The "Live Animal" sticker without arrows should be attached to the top of kennel and the stickers with arrows should be attached to both the right and left side of kennel with the arrows pointing up.
-The Owner’s information and feeding instructions sticker should be filled out and attached to the rear top of the kennel.
+Live Animal Stickers: These green stickers are a USDA -IATA requirement.
+The “Live Animal” sticker without arrows should be attached to the top of kennel and the stickers with arrows should be attached to both the right – left & back side of kennel with the arrows pointing up.
+The Owner’s information and feeding instructions sticker (shippers declaration) should be filled out and attached to the rear top of the kennel.

-Kennel Tag: Use any pen to fill in with Pet's name and temperament information then attach tag to the kennel's door or handle with elastic loop.
+Kennel Tag: Use Sharpie pen or pencil to fill in with Pet’s name and temperament information then attach tag to the kennel’s door or handle.

 Reinforced Dry Food Storage Bag: It is not always a requirement but it is recommended to include a one-meal food supply for your traveling pet.
 Fill bag with your pet’s regular food and attach by removing 1 wing nut thread hole over bolt and replace nut.

-Document Storage Pouch: The product packaging doubles as storage for the flight documents, veterinary certificates and the Airline Checklist.
+Document Storage Pouch: Use to store the flight documents, veterinary certificates and the Airline Checklist, then attach to kennel with red twist tie provided.

 FACT: Newly Released Reports indicate PET AIRLINE TRAVEL is SAFE.